Turquoise Guitar Editions (ASCAP)

 We still have much to learn about fine tuning Mama Bear for classical guitar, but with Mr. Özgen’s adventurous help, we feel that we have a way to deliver the kind of tone rightfully expected by classical guitarists at volume levels which will enable the nylon strung guitar to take its place in any context from chamber ensemble to full symphonic glory.

-Rick Turner, Santa Cruz, CA
+Rick Turner, Santa Cruz, CABack to DVD Page

 COMPOSER BIOGRAPHIES